learn-co-curriculum/phase-1-using-fetch/README.md

 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
 Mobile users are even _less_ patient.

-To solve this problem and help provide lots of other really great features, we developed a technique called **_AJAX_**.
+We can solve this problem and gain access to lots of other really great features by using a technique called **_AJAX_**.
 As mentioned at the beginning of this module, AJAX is short for _Asynchronous JavaScript and XML_ (although we'll be using JSON instead of XML).